lionheart-pacific/workstation-setup/developer/README.md

 Keyboard > Keyboard Shortcuts > Services > Text
 Disable: `Search man Page Index in Terminal` (avoids conflict with IntelliJ's Cmd‑Shift‑A Find Action)

+## Rectangle

+Rectangle is pre-installed for window management.
+This repo includes a shared [RectangleConfig.json](./RectangleConfig.json) with key mappings for consistent shortcuts across machines.
+You can import/export this file in Rectangle.
+Contributions to improve mappings are welcome.